aniaHrrera4/uic-cs425-spring-2021-assignment-3/README.md

 - raytracer.js: assignment main source code.
 - README.md and image files: markdown readme file with a description of your program.

-### Grading
-The code will be evaluated on Firefox.
-Your submission will be graded according to the quality of the image results, interactions, and correctness of the implemented algorithms.
-Your README.me file will also be graded.

-To get a D on the assignment, your application should be able to load a JSON file in the format specified above, and ray trace a scene only considering the ambient component.
-To get a C on the assignment, you should also implement the diffuse component and shadows.
-To get a B, you should also implement the specular component.
-To get an A on the assignment, the application must be able to ray trace a scene considering ambient, diffuse, specular components, as well as reflection, and have a detailed readme file.